The Underrated Natural Wonder In Indiana Every Hoosier Should See At Least Once

 Hidden along the Mississinewa River is a fascinating, little-known natural wonder in Indiana that does NOT get the love or attention it so rightly deserves.
 Here, the limestone cliffs were etched away over centuries by erosion from the river, creating a fascinating arrangement of unusually-shaped cliffs along the northern edge in one particular spot.
-It’s called the Seven Pillars, and not only is it one of those must-see natural wonders in Indiana, but it’s also a place considered sacred by Native people for a very long time.
+It’s called the Seven Pillars of Peru, and not only is it one of those must-see natural wonders in Indiana, but it’s also a place considered sacred by Native people for a very long time.
 Come see:

 Along the way you'll encounter red cedar, shadbush, and Juneberries.
 It's lush and green, and it's a wonderful hike, but there's only one problem: the pillars are best viewed from across (or in) the river, from the southern bank.

-It's a great hike and all, but seeing the pillars from directly above doesn't work out the way you think it would.
+It's a great hike and all but seeing the pillars from directly above doesn't work out the way you think it would.

 So, instead, we suggest you explore the area and make your way to the south bank.
 It's a really, really cool view of a unique place you won't soon forget.